afska/gba-link-connection/docs/wireless_adapter.md

 ### Valid header

-The bootloader will only accept ROMs with valid headers: they must contain this in its bytes `4-15`:
+The bootloader will only accept ROMs with valid headers: they must contain this in their bytes `4-15`:

 `0x52, 0x46, 0x55, 0x2d, 0x4d, 0x42, 0x4f, 0x4f, 0x54, 0x00, 0x00, 0x00`

-(this represents the string `RFU-MB-DL` and zeros)
+(this represents the string `RFU-MBOOT` and zeros)

+When the bootloader accepts the ROM, it will run the jump instruction located at the first byte.
+No extra headers are required apart from these 16 bytes.

-### Custom protocol
+### Official protocol

 > You can learn more details by reading [LinkWirelessOpenSDK.hpp](../lib/LinkWirelessOpenSDK.hpp)'s code.

-All this communication uses a custom software-layer protocol made by Nintendo, the same one used by first-party games.
+All this communication uses an 'official' software-layer protocol made by Nintendo, the same one used by first-party games.

 Server buffers use a 3-byte header: